-Enterprise Architecture is becoming an important discipline, as organizations need to understand the fundamental aspects of their business in order to keep pace with the global market in a continually evolving world.
-Enterprise Architect has built-in support for all of the important enterprise architecture frameworks and enterprise modeling languages, allowing an enterprise to be modeled from the business goals and drivers down to Cloud-based infrastructure services.
+Enterprise Architecture is an important discipline, as organizations need to understand the fundamental aspects of their business in order to keep pace with the global market and technology changes in a continually evolving world.
+Enterprise Architect has built-in support for all the important enterprise architecture frameworks and enterprise modeling languages, allowing you to model an enterprise from the business goals and drivers through to Cloud-based infrastructure services.
+In this topic you will learn how to model an Enterprise using TOGAF, including working with the ADM and metamodel attributes.